SymfonyCasts/api-platform3/sfcasts/ep2-security/admin-edit.md

 > Unexpected token "name" around position 26.

 So... that was an accident.
 Change `OR` to `or`.
+And... also move this new logic into `securityPostDenormalize`.
 Then try the test again:

 ```terminal-silent
 symfony php bin/phpunit --filter=testAdminCanPatchToEditTreasure